auchenberg/dependo/readme.md

 Introduction
 -------------

+Let me introduce dependo - A small visualization tool that draws an force directed graph of JavaScript dependencies that has been annotated with either CommonJS, or AMD.
+Behind the scene I’m using a wonderful library named [node-madge](https://github.com/pahen/node-madge/), to extract the dependencies and combined with the power of [D3.js](http://d3js.org/) I draw a beautiful zoomable directed graph.

-You can read the full introduction to the project in my [blog post](http://blog.kenneth.io/blog/2013/01/23/visualize-your-javaScript-dependencies-with-grunt-dependencygraph/).
+You can read the full introduction to the project in my [blog post](http://blog.kenneth.io/blog/2013/04/01/visualize-your-javaScript-dependencies-with-dependo/).

 Features
 -------------